gowriprathap/LinuxServerConfiguration/README.md

 - Login into [Amazon Lightsail](https://lightsail.aws.amazon.com/ls/webapp/home/resources) using an Amazon Web Services account.
 - Create an account if you do not already have one.
 Log in to the site, and then click `Create instance`.
 - Choose `Linux/Unix` platform, `OS Only` and  `Ubuntu 16.04 LTS`.
-- Choose an instance plan (preferably the cheapest)
+- Choose an instance plan (preferably the cheapest, and you can cancel after before one month free of charge)
 - You can retain the default name provided by AWS or rename your instance.
 - Click the `Create` button to create the instance, and wait for the instance to start up.